jsommers/cbook/functions.rst

 How does this jive with pass-by-value?
 What happens here is that ``s`` in ``main`` holds the memory address of the array, which is allocated on the stack of ``main``.
 When the ``strip_trailing_whitespace`` function is called, the value of ``s`` is copied to the parameter ``string``, but *the value itself is a memory address*.
 So the ``string`` array inside ``strip_trailing_whitespace`` holds the same memory address as ``s`` back in ``main``.
 Thus, these two variables *refer to the same array in memory*, as depicted in the figure below.
 As a result, when we modify the string inside the function, the changes can be observed when we return back to ``main``.

 .. figure:: figures/arrayparam.*
+   :align: center

    An array parameter gets a copy of the *memory* address of the array passed into the function, and thus "points" back to the same array contents as can be observed outside the function.

 .. topic:: No function overloading or default parameters in C